hana-chen/vuejs-simple-project/readme.md

 * **bootstrap**

 ### Features:
-This demo must have 2 main pages
+This demo includes 2 main pages
 #### 1. User
 + Get list of user and display as table: